Can those celebrity-linked prepaid cards really help the unbanked?

 You can only spend $2,000 on this card in a 24-hour period.
 As long as you have enough money on deposit, why the limits?
 And you can't use it at gas pumps or for making hotel or car reservations.
 If you haven't made a direct deposit, you'll be charged for a balance inquiry.
 Why can't you check this online for free as many banks offer?

 If Orman "hates extra fees," as she says in the advertising, then why promote a card that's loaded with them?
 I can understand how the fees work as economic levers to keep account expenses down, but these fees often generate profit for the bank at the expense of the consumer.
 Far too many people don't read the fine print and pay dearly.
 (Another personal disclosure: I once had a health savings account with Bancorp and they charged me a $2.50 monthly service fee, which I abhorred.
-I stop using that account years ago.)
+I stopped using that account years ago.)

 Worse yet, Orman's card will work with the credit reporting agency Transunion, which will provide access to their Transunion credit score, analysis and regular updates for free to users, but which will also collect information about them.
 While it's useful to have access to credit information on a regular basis, this is no substitute for a FICO score, which most lenders use to evaluate your credit-worthiness.
 Keep in mind this is not a conventional credit card that can be employed to qualify for more credit.